-The following is required for the Associate in Arts in Communication Studies for Transfer degree:
+The following is required for the Associate in Arts in Communication Studies for Transfer

-- 1. Minimum of 60 CSU-transferable semester units. - Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework.
+- 1. Minimum of 60 CSU-transferable semester units - 2.
+Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework.
 While a minimum of 2.0 is required for admission, some majors may require a higher GPA.
 Please consult with a counselor for more information. - 3.
 Minimum of 18 semester units in the major as detailed below. - 4.
 Certified completion of the California State University General Education Breadth pattern (CSU GE Breadth) OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
 Note: If following IGETC GE pattern, IGETC-CSU pattern must be followed for admission to a CSU.

-- Research, write and deliver an effective public speech. - Analyze, critique, and improve interpersonal relationships in both personal and professional contexts. - Describe and apply specific skills to the communication process, including perception, emotion, listening and conflict management. - Describe and interpret communication similarities and differences between people from varying cultural backgrounds. - Interact with others in group settings to collect, analyze, and synthesize information. - Interact respectfully with others who hold divergent perspectives. - Critically analyze, critique and synthesize arguments and information. - Meet basic admission requirements to the California State University by having 60 transferable units, a 2.0 GPA, and completion of general education requirements through the CSU GE Breadth or IGETC-CSU GE pattern.
+- · Research, write and deliver an effective public speech. - · Analyze, critique, and improve interpersonal relationships in both personal and professional contexts.

+- · Describe and apply specific skills to the communication process. including perception, emotion, listening and conflict management. - Describe and interpret communication similarities and differences between people from varying cultural backgrounds. - · Interact with others in group settings to collect, analyze, and synthesize information. - · Interact respectfully with others who hold divergent perspectives. - · Critically analyze, critique and synthesize arguments and information.

-Associate in Arts Degree Requirements: Core Curriculum: Course Title COMM 122 Public Speaking Units 3 Group A: Select two of the followin COMM 120 Interpersonal Communication COMM 137 Critical Thinking in Group • Communication COMM 145 Argumentation 3 3 6 Group B: Select two of the followin COMM 110 Introduction to Mass Commun COMM 124 Intercultural Communication Any course not selected above Group C: Select one of the followin ANTH 120 Cultural Anthropology ENGL 122 Introduction to Literature ENGL 124 Advanced Composition: Criti 3 3 Reasoning and Writing SOC 120 Introductory Sociology Any course not selected above 3 3 3 3 Total Units for Major - 3 18
+Course Title COMM 122 Public Speaking Units 3 List A: Select two of the following: COMM 120 Interpersonal Communication COMM 137 Critical Thinking in Group 3 Communication 3 COMM 145 Argumentation $\frac{3}{6}$

+COMM 110 Introduction to Mass Communication 3

+List B: Select two of the following: COMM 124 Intercultural Communication

+00 intorountariar o orrininarii o atrorr

+COMM 240 S Speech and Debate Competition III 3

+Any course fr Any course from List A not selected above

+6

+List C: Sele ect one of the following:

+ANTH 120 ( Cultural Anthropology 3

+ENGL 122 I ntroduction to Literature 3

+ENGL 124 A Advanced Composition: Critical

+Reasoning and Writing 3

+SOC 120 I ntroductory Sociology 3

+Any course fr rom Lists A or B not selected above 3

+3

-Total Units for Major 18 Total Units for CSU GE Breadth or IGETC-CSU 37-39 Total Transferable Elective Units 3 Total Units for Degree 60
+Total Units for Major

+Total Units for CSU GE Breadth or IGETC-CSU 37-39 Total Transferable Elective Units 3 Total Units for Degree